htmfilho/htmfilho.github.io/_posts/2021/2021-02-09-golang-strategy-pattern.md

 Here, Go shows a glance of its elegance.
 It doesn't require you to explicitly indicate the interfaces your structs implement, like in Java (`public class Foo implements Bar`).
 It is enough to have the same method signatures.
 Simplicity matters and it makes me love this language more than any other.

-A full implementation of this code is available at this [Go Playground](https://play.golang.org/p/pL7qtlgPwqL).
+A full implementation of this code is available in my [Blog Examples Repo](https://github.com/htmfilho/blog-examples/blob/9a581e8dd2610d0cd16d211268b6ec48521b1ec4/trade/pricing.go).